Bradley24798/alx-low_level_programming/0x14-bit_manipulation/README.md

 2. 10 - a function that returns the value of a bit at a given index.
 3. 11 - a function that sets the value of a bit to 1 at a given index.
 4. 100 - a function that sets the value of a bit to 0 at a given index.
 5. 101 - a function that returns the number of bits you would need to flip to get from one number to another.
+6. Endiannes - a function that checks the endianness.